vector-sized alternatives and similar packages

 The code in this package is based on the initial work by Ben Gamari in a PR for

-How is this different to fixed-vector
+How is this different to fixed-vector?

-This package is fairly similar to fixed-vector
+This package is fairly similar to fixed-vector, as both libraries are

 designed to provide vectors of statically known length.
 However, the